Animal admission policy at Best Friends Animal Sanctuary

-As the nation's largest no-kill animal sanctuary, we receive thousands of requests for admission every year.
+As the nation's largest no-kill animal sanctuary for companion animals, we receive thousands of requests for admission every year.
 Because of our reputation for lifesaving work, many people want to know how animals come to us.
 We are also often asked questions, such as, "Where can I give up my dog for adoption?"

-The majority of the animals we're able to accept at Best Friends are cats and dogs who need to be able to live in our very high-energy environment with staff, visitors, volunteers, and other animals.
+The majority of the animals we're able to accept at Best Friends are cats and dogs who have the ability to live in a very high energy environment with staff, visitors, volunteers and other animals.

-In order to provide the highest possible quality of life for animals at the Sanctuary, we house most of our residents in groups to provide social interaction with plenty of room for exercise.
-For this reason, we are unable to accommodate most requests involving aggressive animals and those who are fearful of others of the same species.
-Aggressive animals, especially those who pose a risk to other animals, as well as cats who are fearful of other cats and dogs who are fearful of other dogs, need to be housed individually, and there is very limited individual housing at Best Friends.
+In order to provide the highest possible quality of life for animals at the Sanctuary, we house most of our animals in groups so that they get social interaction and have plenty of room for exercise.
+For this reason, we are unable to accommodate most requests involving aggressive animals or those fearful of their same species.
+Aggressive animals, especially those who pose a risk to other animals (including cats fearful of other cats and dogs fearful of other dogs), must be housed individually.
+And there is very limited individual housing at Best Friends.

-Many of the animals at the Sanctuary have special needs, requiring a lot of space, trainer time, and caregiver resources.
-We can only commit to new animals as we have the ability to provide for them.
+Many of the Sanctuary animals have special needs and need a lot of space, training time and caregiver resources.
+We can only commit to receiving new animals when we have the ability to provide for them.

 Criteria for admission

-Admission decisions are made based on our ability to provide appropriate housing and care for each animal's unique needs.
-Although our goal is to help animals on their way to a loving home, we do make a lifetime commitment to the animals who come here, and potential admissions are considered in view of space and resources.
+Admission decisions are made based on our ability to provide appropriate housing for each animal and provide care meeting each animal's unique needs.
+Although our goal is to help animals on their way to a loving home, we also make a lifetime commitments to the animals who come here.
+Potential admissions are considered based on available space and resources.

-Our admissions process includes communication between one of our regional specialists and the caregiver of the animal at the rescue organization or shelter to look at a variety of options to help that animal.
+Our admissions process calls for good communication between our regional specialists and an animal’s caregiver, so that a variety of options to help the animal can be considered.
 We rarely consider admission to Best Friends as the first option.
 Because of limited staff resources, we are not able to personally respond to every individual request.

 Pet help resources

-For individuals who need help, please visit our resources section where you'll find resources on a wide array of topics, created for you by our experts here at Best Friends.
-There is information about training, health issues, finding a new home for animals, and much more.
-Almost always, for homeless pets in need, the best chance for a good home can be found right within their own community.
+For individuals needing help for their animals, please visit our resources section where you'll find information on a wide array of topics addressed by our experts here at Best Friends: training, health issues, finding a new home for animals and much more.
+Almost always, the best chance for a good home for homeless pets in need is right within their own community.

 Best Friends Animal Sanctuary Asilomar data: 2013-2016

-Best Friends is dedicated to transparency, which is why we are committed to making data about our organization available to the public.
-The following statistics are produced in accordance with the Asilomar Accords to track Sanctuary arrivals and outcomes per Maddie’s Fund contract requirements.
+Best Friends is dedicated to transparency, which is why we are committed to making our organizational data available to the public.
+The following statistics, produced in accordance with the Asilomar Accords, track Sanctuary arrivals and outcomes (per Maddie’s Fund contract requirements).